nervous-energy/connells-readme/README.md

 ## Execution & Learning
-Every tech company and team *says* they are Agile, but it's very hard to achieve and sustain (I have plenty of scars, and have learned a lot from great PMs, TPMs and experienced engineers!).
+Every tech company and team *says* they are 'Agile', but the truth is usually different.
+Achiving a steady rhythm of build-measure-learn is very difficult, I have plenty of scars.
+Fortunately I have learned a lot from great PMs, TPMs and engineers.

-"Agile" gets conflated with 'Scrum', 'Lean', 'SAFE' and other (complex) frameworks.
-It's none of these things.
-It's a problem solving philosophy that encourages us to focus on value, deliver it incrementally and quickly, get feedback / learn, and repeat the cycle.
-Frameworks can offer a way to implement agile principles, but ['don't mistake the finger pointing at the moon for the moon.'](https://www.goodreads.com/quotes/843488-bhikkhus-the-teaching-is-merely-a-vehicle-to-describe-the).
-We can always challenge ourselves to be more agile: to learn faster, correct course, and deliver impact.
+One of the first things worth saying about 'Agile' is that it shouldn't be conflated with 'Scrum', 'Lean,' 'SAFE', or any other (complex) framework.
+It's far more simple: it's a set of problem-solving principles that tell us to focus on the outcome we want to achieve, and then move towards it incrementally by testing and improving our ideas as quickly as possible.
+Agile __reduces strategic risk__ because short cycles of innovation enable teams to *learn faster* and change direction.
+Frameworks offer a way to implement agile principles, but ['don't mistake the finger pointing at the moon for the moon.'](https://www.goodreads.com/quotes/843488-bhikkhus-the-teaching-is-merely-a-vehicle-to-describe-the).
+Agile methods can be applied in any setting or department, but adoption requires leadership buy-in, clear strategic focus, and empowered teams.

+If you're a PM or engineer, I'll constantly ask: "How can we shorten the feedback loop?
+What are we learning?
+What is the key metric?
+What is our most risky assumption to test?".
+Teams must own their objectives, optimise for fast iterations, and be committed to learning and iteration.
+Investment in application observability is not optional, teams must know how users are interacting with their product, and know which metric is most important.
+Design has a huge role to play, since most product ideas can be partially tested without the need to write any code (See 'Inspired' by Marty Cagan, linked at the end).
+Therefore PMs and designers must be hand-in-glove with each other, and hands-on with users as often as possible.

+I've been fortunate to introduce this thinking to other departments outside of Product-Engineering.
+In one example a marketing team adopted the practice of structured retros each time they hosted an event.
+This simple change generated a wealth of learnings and created a flywheel of improvements in how events where run: where to seat people, how to handle attendee registration, when to pitch, when to schedule entertainment, what metrics to track success, and so on.

 ## Culture
 Culture matters as much as __anything__ else.
-Great people want to work in organisations that are mission-driven, fun, psychologically safe, and *challenging*.
+The best talent wants to work in organisations that are mission-driven, fun, psychologically safe, and *challenging*.
 I expect everyone in my team to want these things and live these values, anything less than this is a red flag.

 ## Recommended Reading / Watching / Listening / Following
 Most of these are well-known classics.
 Don't be afraid to skim.